Michael Turner (illustrator): Early life and career

-Personal life
+Personal life and death

-Turner has been married to Helen since 1960.
-They have three children.
-Turner is licensed to fly a private aircraft, and flies his privately owned De Havilland Canada DHC-1 Chipmunk aircraft in his spare time.
+In 1960, Turner married Helen, and together they went on to have three children.
+He was licensed to fly a private aircraft, and flew his privately owned De Havilland Canada DHC-1 Chipmunk aircraft in his spare time.
+Helen died in 2023.

+Turner died at home following a skin cancer battle, on 1 December 2025, at the age of 91.